temitayocharles/stack-to-k8s/labs/01-weather-basics.md

 ---

-## � Production vs Lab: What Changes in Real Life?
+## 🏭 Production vs lab: what changes in real life?

 You've learned to deploy pods with basic manifests.
 But **production Kubernetes** looks very different!
 Here's what you'd actually deploy at scale: